TACC-Cloud/agave-docs/docs/agave/guides/apps/app-development-tutorial.rst

    :format: html

-We will now go through the process of building and deploying an Tapis application to provide 'samtools sort' functionality on TACC's Stampede system.
+We will now go through the process of building and deploying a Tapis application to provide 'samtools sort' functionality on TACC's Stampede system.
 The following tutorial assumes you have properly installed and configured the iPlant SDK on Stampede.
 They assume you have defined an environment variable IPLANTUSERNAME as your iPlant username (e.g. IPLANTUSERNAME=youriplantusername).

 Tapis application packaging
 ---------------------------